NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 var SHADEtest = new_table.filter(ee.Filter.gte('random', 0.80));
 ```

 Now we can merge all the training data for each species together to create the `training` data (variable), and similarly merge the test data to create the full `test` data.
-From thsose data we'll create a `Features` variable containing the predictor data (from the spectral and CHM composite) for the training data.
+From those data we'll create a `Features` variable containing the predictor data (from the spectral and CHM composite) for the training data.

 ```javascript
 // Combine species-type reference points for training partition